vatpac-technology/sops/docs/aerodromes/classc/Nowra.md

 ### Helicopter Spots

 The following helicopter spots are designated on various taxiways at Nowra aerodrome to facilitate visual helicopter arrivals and departures day and night.

+IFR traffic must depart from the active duty runway.

 These spots are physically marked with bidirectional numbers in addition to the standard “H” marking: